squid-cache/squid-cache.github.io/SquidFaq/ContentAdaptation.rst

  '''Cons''': Dependent on Squid installation (at least in the beginning)

-If you need to implement an integrated content adaptation solution without ICAP overheads, please consider working with Squid developers on finalizing the eCAM interfaces and implement your code using that API.
+If you need to implement an integrated content adaptation solution without ICAP overheads, please consider working with Squid developers on finalizing the eCAP interfaces and implement your code using that API.

-Initial support for eCAM is planned for [wiki:RoadMap/Squid3 Squid 3.1].
+Initial support for eCAP is planned for [wiki:RoadMap/Squid3 Squid 3.1].
 You can find more details [wiki:Features/eCAP elsewhere].

 [[Anchor(secACLs)]]